 put them on your most lucrative stalls!

-Are you providing a programme?
-If so, appoint someone to compile
+If you're providing a programme, appoint someone to compile this

 Aim to start publicising the event about six weeks before, with